dotBits/smart-search/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smart Search replaces the native Wordpress search engine using the Microsoft Bing Search API.
+Smart Search replaces the native WordPress search engine using the Microsoft Bing Search API.
 Results are displayed according to your current theme.

 == Description ==
 Providing a search engine is a very complex subject if you aim to handle topics like relevance, semantics, performances and so on.

-Smart Search enhance the Wordpress search engine by querying Microsoft Bing and its Search API. <br>
+Smart Search enhance the WordPress search engine by querying Microsoft Bing and its Search API. <br>
 The search query is performed in the context of your website url, as you type in the http://bing.com search input like so:

 *site:http://www.yourblog.com find this or that*
 = Brief =
-URLs from the BING result set are converted by Smart Search to Wordpress post IDs, thus the display process is the same your theme implements for regular searches.<br>
+URLs from the BING result set are converted by Smart Search to WordPress post IDs, thus the display process is the same your theme implements for regular searches.<br>
 You can also choose to cache search engine's results for a defined period of time, which will save your Transaction amount for the same search query.

 In order to use it, you must have a valid [Windows Account key][1] and you will need to activate at least the [free subscription here][3] or [here][2]